QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/gui/jetbrains/plugins/index.md

 #### RunLineMarkerContributor

 You can show the "Run icon" next to the "main class/function" or any PsiElement by implementing `RunLineMarkerContributor`.
+Refer to `DuneTargetRunLineMarkerContributor` and `DuneRunTargetAction`.

+#### RunConfigurationProducer

+This interface must be implemented when we want to generate a runConfiguration from a PSI element.
+Refer to `DuneRunConfigurationProducer`.
+We are essentially filling the runConfiguration with data in `setupConfigurationFromContext`.

+#### SettingsEditor

+SettingsEditor and SettingsEditorGroup are both classes that you may use when building the UI for your run configuration.

+Use the `applyEditorTo` to save into the configuration attributes the values from the UI.
+Use `resetEditorFrom` to load into the UI values from the configuration.

-Refer to `DuneTargetRunLineMarkerContributor`.
+Refer to `DuneRunConfigurationEditor`.
 </div><div>

+#### RunConfiguration

+A runConfiguration is a configuration to run a program while it often includes a "build" step preceding the run step.

+Possible parent classes:

+* `ModuleBasedConfiguration<RunConfigurationModule, Element>(...)`: provide access to `configurationModule` attribute which is used to store a module.
+It's handy when you want to use the SDK of a module.
+Also, it includes a "build" step before "run".

+* `LocatableConfigurationBase<RunProfileState>(...)`: a simpler version of the class above.

+Interesting methods:

+* `checkConfiguration`: raise an exception if the config is incorrect
+* `{read/write}External`: load/save the configuration attributes
+* `getState`: returns the command to execute
+* `getConfigurationEditor`: returns the main panel of the settings configuration editor.
+See also: `SettingsEditorGroup`.

+Refer to `DuneRunConfiguration`or `OCamlRunConfiguration`.
 </div></div>

 <hr class="sep-both">